 - 1. Students may enter these events each year they are eligible to attend the Student Convention. - 2.
 The student must quote the book(s) from memory (between June 1 and the registration deadline for the International Student Convention).
 Regional Student Convention participants must quote the book from memory between June 1 and registration day at the Regional Student Convention.
 No prorating allowed at Regionals.
-International students must quote the book(s) from memory in the nine months prior to Regional Student Convention. - 3.
+International students must quote the book(s) from memory in the nine months prior to Regional Student Convention or in the 12 months prior to International Student Convention. - 3.
 The student must recite a minimum of one chapter at each hearing.
 All recitation for Christian Soldier, Christian Worker, Golden Apple, Golden Harp, and Golden Lamb must be done to a school staff member. - 4.
 Psalm 119 may be divided into five parts. - 5.
 No more than three errors or prompts may be allowed per chapter. - 6.
 An Affidavit (CF30) must be submitted to Master Control on registration day to verify entry.